Skip to main content

 Engineering Specific Notes #

 I’m a huge advocate of Kotlin.
-Its expressive and concise nature takes writing JVM-based applications to a whole new level, which makes it a current hobby language of choice.
+Its expressive and concise nature takes writing JVM-based applications to a whole new level.
+It’s also a great introduction into the world of functional programming.

-Spring Boot is another resource I often lean on.
+Spring Boot is another resource I’ve got a lot of experience with.
 It simplifies the process of setting up stand-alone applications, eliminating a lot of the fuss associated with boilerplate code and infrastructure.
+That being said, it’s not without its issues!

 I’ve also spent a good amount of time with Kafka, an event-streaming platform that’s ideal for handling high-volume, real-time data.
 It’s an integral part of the event-driven systems I work with, and lots of my professional experience has interacted with it.